angeliaw/angeliaw.github.io/_posts/english/2014-08-06-comparison-mobile-automation-framework-and-tool.md

 description: Comparison of popular mobile automation test framework/tools
 ---
 2014-08-06 By {{ site.author_info }}

-Here's a list of popular automation test frameworks/tools for testing mobile apps.
+<br/>Here's a list of popular automation test frameworks/tools for testing mobile apps.
 Will invesigate one by one later.
 ##Popular Mobile Automation Test Frameworks
 * Calabash
 * Appium